-3.3.1 The Applicant shall provide background information on the need and the siting of the Project, including the purpose and objectives of the Project and the site selection process of the Project, and describe the scenarios with and without the Project.
+3.3.1 The Applicant shall provide background information on the need and the siting of the Project, including the purpose and objectives of the Project and the alignment selection process of the Project.
+The Applicant shall explore alternative design and construction method to avoid and minimize disruption of natural stream courses and country parks.